-Each level of a studio course consists of two semesters.
+Beginning-, intermediate-, and advanced-level studio courses consist of two semesters.
 Students are expected to enroll in each semester in numerical sequence without skipping semesters, unless the student's record file contains either 1) a transcript showing completion of similar course work at another institution or 2) faculty approval.
 Students must repeat any prerequisite courses in which they received grades of W, DR, or F.